Ahmedmh9/Portfolio/README.md

 # Portfolio
  This application is my updated Portfolio, with some of the projects i have made so far.

-we had show case the skill we have learn so far in the course.
+we had show to case the skills we have learn so far in the course.

 # Technologies: